 Kebede, 30, was one of the first journalists to be jailed for independent reporting on Ethiopia's 2005 election violence.
 And he was among the last to be released under a presidential pardon nearly two years later.
 Unlike many of his colleagues

-license after his release but relented in the face of public pressure.
+publishing license after his release but relented in the face of public pressure.
 Kebede launched the Awramba Times in 2008, and today it is the country's only Amharic-language newspaper that dares question authorities.
-Here are three things people should
+Here are three things

-know about me, Kebede says.
+people should know about me, Kebede says.
 First, it is impossible for me to live without the life I have as a journalist.
 Second, unless it becomes a question of life and death, I will never be leaving Ethiopia.
-Third, I am not an opposition.
-As a
+Third, I am not an

 Nadira Isayeva, Russia